orne-io/gitbook/how-it-works.md

 # 🔍 How It Works

-## 1. Buy NFTrees
+## 1. Acquire Tree Shares
-Use crypto or $ORNE to acquire tokenized trees.
-Each NFT represents a real tree in a sustainable forest.
+Use $ORNE to purchase a **share of a real tree** managed in a sustainable forest.
+Each share gives you rights to future timber revenue.

-## 2. Track and Hold
+## 2. Track Your Forest Portfolio
-Your trees grow over time.
-Follow their evolution, value, and market price through your dashboard.
+From your personal dashboard, monitor the age, species, location, and estimated value of your trees as they grow.

-## 3. Trade or Wait
+## 3. Hold or Exit
-Sell your NFTrees at any time via the marketplace or wait until maturity to receive timber revenue.
+Hold your shares long-term or trade them on our upcoming marketplace, depending on your investment strategy and market conditions.

-## 4. Harvest & Get Paid
+## 4. Harvest & Earn
-When your tree is cut down (at maturity), **100% of the timber proceeds** are transferred to your wallet.
+Once the tree reaches maturity and is harvested, **100% of the revenue from the timber sale** is distributed to shareowners proportionally.

-## ✅ Zero hassle
+## ✅ Fully Managed by Orne
-We take care of planting, monitoring, forestry operations, and logistics.
-You just collect the value.
+We handle all forestry operations — planting, maintenance, thinning, and cutting.
+No administrative burden, no middlemen, just clean investment.